donno2048/restricted-functions/README.md

 pip3 install restricted-functions
 ```

-If you don't have pip install you can get it like so:
+If you don't have pip installed you can get it like so:

 ### Linux (Debian)